 Click Next.
 The Ready To Update page will be presented.
 At this point, the Installer has all the information it requires to proceed with the update of the existing installation.
 If you need to change anything, click the Back button.
 If you want to cancel out of the installation, click Cancel.
 To go ahead and proceed with the update, click Next.

 Login through the Account Log In pop-up window.
 Once this is done, the page will change to Updating Altium NEXUS and the files required to implement the update will be downloaded and then installed.

 Update of the installation proceeds by downloading the files required to implement required changes to the software.
 Once downloaded, those files will be installed.

 The update to the installation is now complete.
-An option is provided to launch Altium NEXUS when you exit the Installer, enabled by default.
-Simply click Finish to exit the wizard.
+An option is provided to launch Altium NEXUS when you exit the Installer, which is enabled by default.
+Click Finish to exit the wizard.

 Uninstalling the software is streamlined, courtesy of the Altium NEXUS Uninstaller.

 Three actions are provided, facilitating varying degrees of 'uninstall' as follows:

 Uninstall - removes the install folders (program files and shared documents locations) but leaves preferences-based folders alone.
 This enables you to have a build that is not currently installed, but whose preferences can still be reused, for example, by importing into another installed version.

 Remove Preferences - removes just the preferences-based folders, covering system application data and security files, user application data files, and user local application data.

 Remove Completely - total removal of the entire installation (i.e. installation folders and preferences folders).